Counseling Degrees and Programs in Indiana

-The Bloomington campus of Indiana University offers prospective counselors a Master of Science in Education (MSEd) in Counseling and Counselor Education with a School Counseling track and an M.S.Ed in Mental Health Counseling and Counselor Education with a Mental Health track and an Addictions track.
-The MSEd in School Counseling is a 48-credit degree that prepares students to work in elementary, middle, and secondary school settings with students from PreK-12.
-Graduates will meet state requirements to become a school counselor.
-The MSEd in Mental Health Counseling and the MSEd in Addictions Counseling are 60-credit programs that include 45-48 credits in the major area, additional electives and research training, and an internship.
-Graduates in the MSEd in Mental Health Counseling program will satisfy state educational requirements for licensure as a Licensed Mental Health Counselor (LMHC).
-Students in the MSEd in Addictions Counseling should confirm whether the coursework meets state requirements for any addictions counseling credentials they may seek.
-New students are accepted into the MSEd programs in the fall, spring, and summer terms.
+The Bloomington campus of Indiana University offers prospective counselors an on-campus or hybrid Master of Science in Education (M.S.Ed.) in Counseling and Counselor Education with a School Counseling track program, as well as an M.S.Ed. in Mental Health Counseling and Counselor Education with a Mental Health track and an Addictions track.
+The M.S.Ed. in School Counseling is a 48-credit degree that prepares students to work in elementary, middle, and secondary school settings with students from Pre-K through post-secondary.
+Graduates will meet state requirements to become school counselors.
+The M.S.Ed. in Mental Health Counseling and the M.S.Ed. in Addictions Counseling are 60-credit programs with 51 credits in the major area, electives and research training, and an internship.
+Graduates of the M.S.Ed. in Mental Health Counseling program will satisfy state educational requirements for licensure as Licensed Mental Health Counselors (LMHCs).
+New students are accepted into the M.S.Ed. programs in the fall and spring terms.

 Online and Hybrid Programs

 Indiana State University offers a CACREP-accredited Master of Education (M.Ed.) in School Counseling with a hybrid structure that meets coursework requirements in Indiana to become a school counselor.
-Students meet one weekend per month at the Terre Haute campus and complete coursework online during the fall and spring terms.
-In the summer term, students must attend classes during the week.
-New students are admitted to the M.Ed. program in the spring term.
+The 48-credit program includes classes that cover specialized topics such as multicultural counseling and ethics and professional practice, two semesters of an internship, and one semester of supervised fieldwork.
+Some courses are offered in a hybrid format.
 ISU also offers a CACREP-accredited Master of Science (MS) in Clinical Mental Health Counseling that meets state educational requirements to become a Licensed Mental Health Counselor (LMHC).
-Students at the undergraduate level can complete an 18-credit minor in Counseling as part of a bachelor’s degree and may choose a major in a complementary area, such as human services.
+Students at the undergraduate level can complete an 18-credit minor in Counseling as part of a bachelor’s degree and may choose a major in a complementary area, such as Human Services.
 Individuals who already have a master’s degree in counseling can apply to the Doctor of Philosophy (PhD) in Guidance and Psychological Services with a specialization in Counselor Education, which prepares graduates to conduct counseling research or provide mentorship and leadership in counseling practice or education.